Skip to Main Content

 Non-Proprietary vs. Proprietary Formats

-When saving your files it is recommended that you select non-proprietary or open source software formats that are royalty-free and without intellectual property restrictions or those that conform to standards that are in the public domain.
-Open, non-proprietary formats are more likely to remain usable even if the software that created them is not available or no longer functional.
+When saving your files, it is recommended to choose non-proprietary or open-source software formats that are royalty-free and free of intellectual property restrictions, or those that conform to standards in the public domain.
+Open, non-proprietary formats are more likely to remain accessible even if the software that created them becomes unavailable or non-functional.

 Unencrypted Formats